 Responsive to Change

-Integration is one of the most important aspects of technology associated with microservices.
-Since microservices operate at a granular level, Quantifi can offer services on an a-la-carte basis so clients can select different services.
-These chosen services can be seamlessly integrated to coexist with a client’s existing framework to form a holistic system.
-This is important for a number of our larger clients who only want to replace specific functionality without the need to ‘rip and replace’ their entire system.
+Integration is one of the most beneficial aspects of microservices.
+Individual business services can be seamlessly integrated to coexist with a client’s existing framework to form a holistic system.
+This is important for a number of our larger clients who only want to replace specific functionality without affecting their entire system.

 Another interesting feature of a MSA is messaging.
 JMS-based messaging and REST are two ways that applications can communicate with the Quantifi services.
 These are open standards supported by different programming languages.
 A customer can write an application in C#, C++, Java, or Python.
 There is no requirement for a customer to know C# and Microsoft .NET in order to interface with a Quantifi service thus avoiding the need to add additional resources or skill sets.